jcoop32/smart-calendar/README.md

 Before running the application, ensure you have the following installed:

 * Python 3.x
-* The required Python libraries listed in `requirements.txt`
+* The required Python libraries listed in `requirements.txt`.

 ## Installation